 7. Big or little spoon.
 Avocado is not only a wonderful way to add quality fat to your smoothie, but it’s also the perfect way to create a thick and creamy smoothie.
 When building your smoothie use ½ an avocado and only ½ cup water to get a thick smoothie you can eat with a spoon.
 Think of it as a smoothie yogurt!

 8. Smoothie gag.
 OK, so maybe you’re gagging over thick smoothies?
 Let’s put a quick end to that.
 This hack is simple… just add more water.
 If 1 cup of water isn’t enough, try adding 1/4 cup more at a time.
 Avoid adding too much water as this will dilute the flavour of your smoothie.

 9. Chink your smoothie.
 Chew + drink = chink!
-Many people avoid smoothies because they feel unsatisfied with drinking their food and they need to chew.
-Before you write off smoothies, try this: After blending your smoothie, stir in 1 tbsp. of cacao nibs, crushed raw nuts, seeds or coconut flakes/chips to create a smoothie you can chew through.
+Many people avoid smoothies because they feel unsatisfied with drinking their food and would prefer to chew their food.
+Before you write-off smoothies, try this: After blending your smoothie, stir in 1 tbsp. of cacao nibs, crushed raw nuts, seeds, coconut flakes/chips, or soaked tigernuts to create a smoothie you can chew through.
 It’s a cool little trick for getting your digestive enzymes flowing at the same time as satisfying the need to chew your food.
 I also recommend tip #7, since a thicker smoothie will help you feel more satisfied.

 Join my FREE 14-day smoothie challenge to learn all about creating delicious and healthy smoothies that will help you on your journey towards weight loss and better health.
 You’ll also get exclusive access to over 16 dessert-inspired recipes for optimal health.